devloper-gazi/Focus/README.md

 # YouTube Focus

 A modern, Apple-inspired web application that helps you find and download YouTube content without distractions.
-Built with Flask and featuring a clean, responsive design.
+The backend is powered by **Flask** and the frontend is now a separate **React** application.

 ## 🌟 Features